ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-* For a CollectionReq containing a query of type `by_batch_id`, the Leader checks that the provided batch ID corresponds to a batch ID it returned in a previous Collection for the task.
+* For a CollectionReq containing a query of type `by_batch_id`, the Leader checks that the provided batch ID corresponds to a batch ID it returned in a previous collection for the task.

 * For an AggregateShareReq, the Helper checks that the batch ID provided by the Leader corresponds to a batch ID used in a previous `AggregationJobInitReq`